AgnostiqHQ/covalent/doc/source/concepts/server_concepts.rst

 .. note:: It would be reasonable to expect that the local executor is the default, but it is not.
 Instead, the local dispatch server starts a local Dask cluster and, for any task not explicitly assigned an executor, queues the task to the Dask cluster.
 This is usually more efficient than native local execution for parallel tasks.

-For example, consider one of the electrons defined in the :doc:`API Concepts <api_concepts>` Lattice description:
+For example, consider one of the electrons defined in the :ref:`ML example <ml example>`:

 .. code-block:: python